-Over the past few years, numerous states have introduced HFC regulations, and we will continue to see states make progress with these new programs.
+Over the past few years, numerous states have introduced HFC regulations for decreasing our environmental footprint, and we will continue to see states make progress with these new programs.

 As an example, in addition to its HFC prohibitions which were enacted in 2019, the State of California has additional new HFC refrigerant rules that include GWP limits.

 - 750 GWP limit for new air-conditioning equipment in 2025;